awsdocs/aws-opsworks-user-guide/doc_source/opsworks-security-appsrole.md

               "Path": "/",
               "Roles": [ {
                  "Ref": "OpsWorksEC2Role"
-              } ]
               }
+           ]
         }
      }
   }
   ```

-If you create your own instance profile, you can attach an appropriate policy to the profile's role at that time\.
-If you have AWS OpsWorks Stacks create an instance profile for you when you create the stack, it does not have an attached policy and grants no permissions\.
+When you create your instance profile, you can attach an appropriate policy to the profile's role at that time\.
 After you have created the stack, you must use the [IAM console](https://console.aws.amazon.com/iam/) or API to attach an appropriate policy to the profile's role\.
-For example, the following policy grants full access to any Amazon S3 bucket\.
+For example, the following policy grants full access to all objects in the Amazon S3 bucket named *DOC\-EXAMPLE\-BUCKET*\.
+Replace *region* and *DOC\-EXAMPLE\-BUCKET* with values appropriate to your configuration\.

 ```
 {